Where has MaNGA observed?

 targets = drpall[np.where((drpall['mngtarg1'] > 0) | (drpall['mngtarg3'] > 0))] plates = np.unique(targets['plate']) print,len(plates) > 285

 If you are interested in finding all plates that contain ancillary targets for a specific program, you can use the

 manga_target3 column (see more about bitmasks).
-For instance, the bit for the Milky Way analogues program is 13.
-To get the plates for the two observed targets in DR14, we do
+For instance, the bit for galaxies previous observed with the DiskMass program is 16.
+To get the plates for the three observed targets in DR15, we do

 targets = drpall[np.where(drpall['mngtarg3'] & 1<<16)] plates = np.unique(targets['plate'])

 Read the drpall, and cull it to only data cubes with non-zero manga_target1 or manga_target3 bits (i.e., ordinary galaxies and ancillary programs).